Jeannette Sorrell: Apollo's Fire

+Discography

-In 2010, her 1999 CD recording of Bach's Brandenburg Concertos and 2 harpsichord concertos was released into the European market for the first time, when Apollo's Fire signed on with the British record label Avie.
-The recording received considerable attention in the press.
+In 2010, Sorrell received international attention when the British record label AVIE released her CD recording of Bach's Brandenburg Concertos and two harpsichord concertos into the European market for the first time.
 The Sunday Times (London) called it "a swaggering version… The most is made of the instrumental colours Bach so exhilaratingly put on show.
 The keyboard part in the 5th Brandenburg is brilliantly played by Sorrell."
 Early Music America called it "stunning...
 A fabulous harpsichord cadenza played with gusto by Sorrell... perfectly polished."
-Audiophile Audition wrote, "Nothing short of spectacular in every way...
+Audiophile Audition wrote, "Nothing short of spectacular...
 Jeannette Sorrell is something of a wunderkind."
 The American Record Guide wrote, "Sorrell leads from the harpsichord and delivers a brilliant take-no-captives rendition of the big solo in No. 5.
 In all, these performances are lively and unfailingly attractive — the best in what historical performance can be."

 Shortly thereafter, AVIE released Sorrell's recording of the Monteverdi Vespers.
-This too received international attention, and become a Top 10 best-seller on the Billboard classical chart (USA) in October 2010.
+This too received international attention, and become a Top 10 best-seller on the Billboard classical chart in October 2010.
 The Sunday Times called it "Exultant... instrumental colours blaze brilliantly."
 Fanfare hailed the disc as "a stunning achievement....
 Wins out handily over William Christie's versions and other recent issues."
 The International Record Review wrote that "Sorrell and her fine young choir lavish attention on every phrase and inflexion.
 The exhilaration and sense of discovery is utterly infectious... an unanticipated delight."
-And Cleveland's The Plain Dealer called it "a resplendent account, brilliantly motivated by Sorrell and performed with vibrant attention to dramatic detail.
-In short, a thriller from first note to last."